almicsen/AlanMichaelsen/README.md

 ----------------------

 * 🌍  I'm based in the united states
-* 🧠  I'm learning bootstrap
+* 🧠  I'm learning Nothing New
 * ⚡  I’ve been playing the Clarinet for 6 years, in my pastime I like to compose my own music for the instrument.

 ### Skills